Deltachaos/external-secrets-rancher-store-operator/README.md

 # Why should I use it?

-Managing secrets with Tools like External Secrets Operator always results in a chicken and egg problem.
+Managing secrets with tools like External Secrets Operator always results in a chicken and egg problem.
 The first secret store that needs to be configured, requires secrets himself to connect.

 As I manage all my Kubernetes clusters with Rancher, my solution for this problem is, to provide my Clusters with this